itsmichaelblack/franchise-portal-test/docs/ARCHITECTURE.md

    - **Franchise Partners**: Auto-created if their email matches a location's email.
 4. The user's `role` is validated against the selected portal.
 5. Optional TOTP MFA enrollment/verification via `useAuth` hook.
+6. A `sign_in` activity log entry is created for the user.

 ### Authorization Layers